{{ summaryState }}

 Readiness Rules:

-Class and focus Both fields are filled.
-The substitute knows the room and purpose of the day.
+Class and focus Class or grade and Day focus are both filled.
+The substitute knows the room and the academic purpose of the day.

-Materials, backup, feedback Each supporting field has content.
+Materials, backup, feedback Materials location, at least one early finisher option, and feedback prompt are filled.
 The substitute can find supplies, handle extra time, and leave useful notes.

 Privacy Notes:

-• Do not include passwords, private health information, or detailed behavior histories.
+• Do not include passwords, private health details, or detailed behavior histories in a packet that may be printed or shared.

 Worked Examples: